What is the Reserve Bank?

 To achieve its purposes, the Reserve Bank carries out a wide range of tasks - from operating monetary policy to monitoring and supervising registered banks in order to maintain the health of the financial system, managing foreign reserves, operating in the financial markets, and issuing currency.
 The Reserve Bank has the sole right to produce currency in New Zealand.

 New Zealand’s monetary policy framework is conventional by current international standards and has a goal of price stability.
-Targets for the Reserve Bank in carrying out monetary policy are defined by a Policy Targets Agreement, which requires the Reserve Bank to keep CPI inflation between 1 and 3 percent on average over the medium term, with a focus on keeping future average inflation near the 2 percent target midpoint, and support maximum sustainable employment.
+Targets for the Reserve Bank in carrying out monetary policy are defined by the Remit, which requires the Reserve Bank to keep CPI inflation between 1 and 3 percent on average over the medium term, with a focus on keeping future average inflation near the 2 percent target midpoint, and support maximum sustainable employment.

 The Reserve Bank has the role of registering banks that meet criteria relating to their financial position, governance and ability to carry on business in a prudent manner.
 The Reserve Bank also has regulatory, licensing and supervisory oversight of finance and insurance companies, building societies and credit unions.